pimcore/pimcore/doc/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

       - Print related Events have been moved from into PimcoreWebToPrintBundle.
 Please check and adapt the Events' namespaces.
     - [Personalization and targeting] has been moved to `pimcore/personalization` package.
       - Config `pimcore:targeting:` has been removed, please use `pimcore_personalization.targeting` in the PimcorePersonalizationBundle instead.
+      - Targeting is now using the opt-in approach and will not be enabled by default.
+Add following config to enable it:
+      ```yaml
+      pimcore_personalization:
+          targeting:
+              enabled: true
+      ```
+      Also, a user can use cookie `pimcore_targeting_enabled=1` to enable targeting.
     - [Google Marketing] has been moved to `pimcore/google-marketing-bundle` package.
       - Config `pimcore:services:google` has been removed, please use `pimcore_google_marketing` in the PimcoreGoogleMarketingBundle instead.
     - [Google] Classes Google\Cse and Google\Cse\Item have been removed.